About

 What it is

-DaedalMap is designed for people who need answers about locations, regions, and events without having to assemble a GIS workflow first.
-Bring your own data to suit your specifc needs.
+DaedalMap is for people who need answers about locations, regions, and events without assembling a GIS workflow first.
+One product family across map exploration, Research mode, agent access, and bring-your-own-data workflows.

 Why it exists

 Public geographic data is often technically available but operationally fragmented across portals, formats, geographies, and update cadences.
-DaedalMap is meant to make that terrain navigable again.
+DaedalMap makes that terrain navigable.

 What stays open

-The engine, schema model, and demo path stay open forever.
-You're encouraged to understand how the system works and make your own data compatible if you want to run it locally.
+The engine and schema model stay open.
+Understand how the system works and make your own data compatible if you want to run it locally.

 What the paid layer is